 Always be candid with your attorney about your past medical history.
 As an Orange County auto accident attorney, I can advise you what to do about your past medical history, obtain the records before they are disclosed, and advise you if I foresee any problems associated with your claim.
 That is far better than later accusations that you lied or withheld information from the defense willfully and intentionally, leaving jurors and adjusters suspicious of your claim and unwilling to award you damages.

-James Ballidis is the managing attorney of Allen, Flatt, Ballidis & Leslie in Newport Beach, California, and practices auto, truck, and motorcycle accident law.
-If you have any questions about your case, please feel free to call us at 1-866-981-5596.
+James Ballidis is the managing attorney of Allen Flatt Ballidis & Leslie in Newport Beach, California, and practices auto, truck, and motorcycle accident law.
+If you have any questions about your case, please feel free to call us.

 review form, even if you're not sure.
 We're here to help.